Ontotext-AD/graphdb-docker/README.md

 > It will use the repo created by the preload in `graphdb-data/`

 > Feel free to add a `.env` file similar to the preload repository to define variables.

+Open GraphDB Workbench in your browser at `http://localhost:7200/`.

 # Issues